ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 10. Wait to get lucky; the output of step 4 should have told you approximately what your chances are to mine a block.

 ## <a id="basics"></a>Basics
-Toncoin are distributed by so-called `PoW Givers` which are smart contracts with certain amounts of TONs assigned to them.
+Toncoin is distributed by `PoW Givers`, which are smart contracts with specific amounts of Toncoin assigned to them.
 Currently, there are 10 active PoW givers on the TON Network.
-Givers hand out coins in blocks of 100 TON each.
-In order to receive such a block, your computer needs to solve a complex mathematical challenge issued by a giver and do that as fast as possible; you will compete against other miners for the reward of 100 TON.
-If someone manages to solve the problem before you, all the work your machine has done is in vain, and a new round/race begins.
+Each giver distributes coins in blocks of 100 TON.
+To earn one of these blocks, your computer must solve a complex mathematical challenge faster than other miners.
+If another miner solves the problem before you, your machine's work is discarded, and a new round begins.

-It is important to understand that profits from mining do not "trickle in" as your machine does the works, they come in batches of 100 TON for every successful solution of giver challenge.
+Mining profits are not gradual; they come in batches of 100 TON for each successfully solved giver challenge.
 This means that if your machine has a 10% chance to calculate a block within 24 hours (see step 4 of [Quick start](#quickStart)) then you will probably need to wait for ~10 days before you will get a 100 TON reward.

 The process of mining is largely automated by `mytonctrl`.
 Detailed information about the mining process can be found in [PoW givers](https://www.ton.org/#/howto/pow-givers) document.

 ## <a id="advanced"></a>Advanced
-If you are serious about mining and wish to operate more than one machine/mining farm, then you really need to learn TON and how mining works; please see the [HOWTO](https://ton.org/#/howto/) section for in-depth information.
+If you're serious about mining and want to operate multiple machines or a mining farm, it's essential to learn about TON and how mining works.
+Refer to the [HOWTO](https://ton.org/#/howto/) section for detailed information.
 Here is some general advice:

 * **DO** run your own node / lite server on a separate machine; this will ensure that your mining farm does not depend on external lite servers that can go down or not process your queries in a timely fashion.
 * **DO NOT** bombard public lite servers with `get_pow_params` queries, if you have custom scripts that poll givers status in high frequency you **must** use your own lite server.
 Clients that violate this rule risk having their IPs blacklisted on public lite servers.